 The SRC is based in the Library and the majority of Social Justice Programs operate out of the library.
 Information on the many projects run by the SRC or select committees can be found in the Library.

 Seminar Rooms and a General Purpose Room

 Senior students have priority access to two seminar rooms and a General Purpose Room for independent or group study.
 These can be booked through the Library staff.

-The Homework Centre operates in the Library every Monday and Thursday afternoon from 3.05 – 4.15pm.
+The Homework Centre operates in the Library every Thursday afternoon from 3.05 – 4.15pm.
 Mrs Colleen Hooker coordinates the centre.
 Students have access to all Library resources during this time.
 At least one teacher is supervising and available to assist students with tasks.
 Many students choose to use this time to work independently on assessment tasks in a quiet environment.